zaidwaqi/dprep/README.md

-# csvtoparquet
+# dprep

-This is a project to convert csv to Parquet
+`dprep` is a data prep tool that simplifies use of custom Python data processing within a data pipeline.